Financial Savvy: Investment Risk vs. Market Volatility

-At any given social gathering, when I hear people saying things like “I just lost $10,000 in the market today” followed by “Even thinking about a financial plan stresses me out right now” I know it’s just a matter of time before they conclude that investing is not for them.
+At any given social gathering, when I hear people saying things like “I just lost $10,000 in the market today.”
+Followed shortly by “Even thinking about a financial plan stresses me out right now.”
+I know it’s just a matter of time before they conclude that investing is not for them.
 But what’s really happening here is that these folks are thinking that risk and volatility are the same thing, when they most emphatically are not.

 While risk and volatility are closely related, they’re not by any means identical.
 It may seem like splitting hairs to make the distinction between the two but believe me, how well you understand the difference can make or break a sound financial plan . . . and your future.

-This confusion between risk and volatility can also easily lead to rash financial decisions and mistakes that can cost you money in the short run and financial stability in the long one.
+This confusion between risk and volatility can also easily lead to rash financial decisions.
+Not to mention mistakes that can cost you money in the short run and financial stability in the long one.
 So what are we looking at here?